ndhu410421304/VRDL2019FALL-Instance-Segmentation/README.md

 ```
 python detectron_test_mod_mult.py
 ```
-Notice that if you have modify anything in detectron_train_mod.py, change the same setting in this file before running
+* Notice that if you have modify anything in detectron_train_mod.py, change the same setting in detectron_test_mod_mult.py before running.

+## File explanation